judychen117/twitter2.0/README.md

 **Third-party APIs and Open source used in this project:**
 * Using Vue-cli for Vue.js project management
 * Using Vuex for storing the user's state
-* Using Socket io for for send message to back-end
+* Using Socket io to send instant messages
 * Using moment.js for parsing time and display the date range from now
-* Using Sweetalert2 to give tips to the user when they meet some problems
+* Using Sweetalert2 to give alerts to possible errors with the web interface

 # forum-front-end-vue